Wild, Free & Green: A Sustainable Family Escape to Yamba and Surrounds

 Once you finally pry the kids away from all that entertainment (we recommend bribery and a promise to come back on your next holiday), swing by Yamba Museum to pick up the Wonderful Historical Walks (or Rides) in Yamba brochure and take a moment in the Yaegl Cultural Garden—a peaceful spot that offers insight into the deep cultural heritage of the Yaegl people.

 Now, why walk when you can ride?
-Head to The Bike Shop Yamba, grab some wheels, and cruise through town following one of the heritage ride routes.
+Head to Bike Shop Yamba, grab some wheels, and cruise through town following one of the heritage ride routes.
 While pedalling along the bike-friendly path by the mighty Clarence River, keep an eye out for dolphins that frequently visit the river mouth and follow the trawlers for their afternoon tea.
 There’s a life!

 Round out the day with a well-earned feast at Sassafras, where gourmet pizzas, fresh local seafood, and hearty pastas hit the spot after a big day of adventures.
 More than just great food, Sassafras is all about supporting local—sourcing ingredients from nearby producers and giving back to the community through local initiatives.
 It’s the kind of place where you can taste the care in every bite.
 Then, it’s back to Calypso Holiday Park, for a well-earned nights sleep.